JohnMealy23/cpu-know-what-im-talkin-about/README.md

 The local server surfaces a single endpoint.
 This endpoint returns the average load of the user's CPU.

-The browser client monitors the user's CPU usage, giving them insight into trends in load, and alerting them when load becomes extreme.
+The browser client monitors the user's CPU usage, giving them insight into trends in load, alerting them when load becomes extreme, and alerting again when back within nominal range:
+- A CPU is considered under high average load when it has exceeded 1 for 2 minutes or more.
+- A CPU is considered recovered from high average load when it drops below 1 for 2 minutes or more.

 ## Approach
 I've designed the state to keep `state.snapshots.load`, an array of time-based snapshots retained for the preset amount of time.
 This array is populated by the app's heartbeat, and is intended to be a single source of truth by which the app's readouts and eventing are designed around.

 All behavior is configured in the `/src/constants.ts` file.

+I've been out of the React/Redux space for quite awhile now, so I still have learning to do in terms of project organization.
+Comments on this would be appreciated.

 ## To Setup
 Install node modules: